cchinchilla-dot/Voice-Analysis-for-Respiratory-Disease-Detection/README.md

 * Environment: Conda (Python virtual environment)
 * Python Version: 3.10.14
 * Dependencies: Refer to requirements.txt for detailed library versions and dependencies.

+## Additional Experimental Code

+This repository contains supplementary experimental code and analyses conducted during the research phase but not included in the final paper or supplementary materials, as they were deemed not central to the main findings.
+These supplementary experiments represent exploratory work and alternative approaches that, while potentially interesting for further research, did not significantly impact the core conclusions of the study.
+It should be noted that there may be minor discrepancies between the final published article and this codebase.
+These differences arise from the natural evolution of the code during the research process, including experimental iterations, code refactoring, and optimization efforts.
+However, these variations do not affect the fundamental methodology or conclusions presented in the paper.

 ## Data Availability